Quota Mechanisms: Finite-Sample Optimality and Robustness: Finite-sample decision error under quota mechanisms

 Moreover, the constants $|\Th_i| - 1$ cannot be reduced, even using arbitrary linking mechanisms. \end{thm}

 For each realization $\bm{\th}$ of the agents' private information, the inequality in \eqref{eq:EP_bound} bounds the frequency with which the decision is incorrect (relative to the decision specified by the social choice function $x$).\footnote{The average on the left side of \eqref{eq:EP_bound} could alternatively be defined by first averaging the decisions over problems with the same realized preference profile.
-This alternative average is weakly smaller than our average, with equality if $x$ is deterministic. \cref{res:optimal_transport_bound} holds with this alternative definition.} The bound depends on the distance, for each agent $i$, between the quota $q_i$ and $\marg \bm{\th}_i$, the empirical distribution of agent $i$'s realized type vector $\bm{\th}_i$.
+This alternative average is weakly smaller than our average, with equality if $x$ is deterministic. \cref{res:optimal_transport_bound} holds with this alternative definition.} The bound depends on the distance, for each agent $i$, between the quota $q_i$ and the empirical distribution $\marg \bm{\th}_i$ of agent $i$'s realized type vector $\bm{\th}_i$.
 Moreover, this bound is optimal in the following sense.
-The constants $|\Th_i| - 1$ cannot be reduced, no matter what linking mechanisms the principal uses.
-Formally, for any type-profile space $\Th$, agent $i$, and integer $K \geq |\Th_i|$, we construct a decision environment $(\XX, u)$, a profile $q \in \prod_{i=1}^{n} \D(\Th_i)$, and a $q$-cyclically monotone social choice function $x$ such that the following holds: for any linking mechanism $(M,g)$ in the $K$-composite problem, the inequality \eqref{eq:EP_bound} fails for some realization $\bm{\th}$ in $\Th^K$ if the coefficient $|\Th_i| - 1$ is strictly reduced.\footnote{In the special setting of bilateral trade with transfers, \cite{Cohn2010} proposes an alternative to JS's quota mechanism.
+If the constants $|\Th_i| - 1$ are reduced, then the result no longer holds, even if the principal can use arbitrary linking mechanisms.
+To show this, we consider the case $n = 1$.
+We drop agent subscripts.
+For any type space $\Th$ with $|\Th| \geq 2$ and any integer $K$ satisfying $K \geq |\Th|$, we construct a decision environment $(\XX, u)$, a cyclically monotone social choice function $x$, and a quota $q \in \D(\Th)$ such that the following holds: if the coefficient $|\Th| - 1$ in \eqref{eq:EP_bound} is strictly reduced, then for any linking mechanism $(M,g)$ in the $K$-composite problem, the modified version of \eqref{eq:EP_bound} fails for some realization $\bm{\th}$ in $\Th^K$.\footnote{In the special setting of bilateral trade with transfers, \cite{Cohn2010} proposes an alternative to JS's quota mechanism.
 Under this mechanism, the share of problems in which the induced allocation is inefficient converges to $0$ exponentially in $K$.
 By contrast, our bound in \cref{res:optimal_transport_bound} holds for every $q$-cyclically monotone social choice function.}

-The bound \eqref{eq:EP_bound} on the average decision error implies a bound on the principal's utility loss.
-If the principal's utility function is normalized to have range $[0,1]$, then at realization $\bm{\th}$ the principal's utility loss (relative to implementing the social choice function $x$) is bounded by the right side of \eqref{eq:EP_bound}.
+The bound on the average decision error in \eqref{eq:EP_bound} implies a bound on the principal's utility loss.
+If the principal's utility function is normalized to have range $[0,1]$, then at realization $\bm{\th}$, the principal's utility loss (relative to implementing the social choice function $x$) is bounded by the right side of \eqref{eq:EP_bound}.

 \begin{rem}[JS's quota mechanisms] \cref{res:optimal_transport_bound} would not hold if we used JS's definition of a quota mechanism in place of our definition; see \cref{sec:comparison} for a counterexample.
 In fact, every type of every agent gets weakly higher expected utility under the equilibrium $\s$ from \cref{res:optimal_transport_bound} than under the equilibrium constructed by JS in their associated quota mechanism; \cref{sec:comparison} gives the proof and a numerical example.